Bureau-Vet/include-json-schema/README.md

-# include-json-schema
+# new WP dashbaord
-Add a custom JSON string to your WordPress site header
+Adds Vet Talks to the dashboard.
+Welcome message coming soon.